rkwong43/Toh/README.md

       * Every weapon is available for use.
       * Types of enemies spawned are chosen randomly based on an assigned combat rating and the total combat rating allowed for the current wave.
       * Every wave, the total combat rating is reset and increased by a certain amount.
-    * Mandible Madness:
-      * Survive against hordes of hornet-like Mandible ships.
-      * Leveling is the same as in Classic, except the initial level threshold is lower.
-      * Every weapon is available for use.
-      * Every few waves (depending on difficulty), the health, shield, damage, score, and quantity of Mandibles will increase.
-The wave that their stats increase will have one Mandible given a railgun and boosted health and shield.
     * Heaven:
       * Survive against hordes of difficult enemy ships.
       * Every larger enemy ship is featured in Heaven Survival.